khofstadter/enhancingaudiodescription.com/_posts/2015-01-06-team-intern-emily-tsai.md

             {{ page.description }}
           {% endif %}
           <br><br>
           <p>Szu Jo is an Interactive Media undergraduate student at the University of York.
 Before coming to York, she taught drums, piano, and guitar, and founded a music promotion platform called Hook Music Studio.
-She also worked with University College London – CSSA as a music producer, and as an Interpreter for the Berklee Music College Mater Class associated with the Global Outstanding Chinese Artist Association.
+She also worked with University College London – CSSA as a music producer and as an interpreter for the Berklee Music College Master Class associated with the Global Outstanding Chinese Artist Association.
+She is interested in music technology and enjoys playing the drums and guitar.
           <br><br>
-          She is currently completing an internship on the Enhancing Audio Description II Project as a Research Assistant.
-She helps to collect and analyse metadata in Pro-Tools, carry out experiments, and code.
-She is interested in music technology, and enjoys playing drums and guitar.
+         In the summer of 2022, Szu was completing an internship on the EAD II project as a research assistant.
+She helped to collect and analyse metadata in Pro-Tools, carry out experiments, and code.
           </p>
            </div>
           <div class="hero2__right">